knu2xs/demographic-modeling/notebooks/README.md

 # Notebooks

 At the top level, in this directory, these notebooks demonstrate functionality, how to use aspects of the Demograhpic Modeling Module, and are well annotated with comments and markdown blocks discussing steps in each notebook.
-Inside the `stash` directory are notebooks with ideas where things are being experimented with, and may or (more often) may not actually work.

 * [01-get-geographies](./01-get-geographies.ipynb) - Frequently analysis is performed using standard geographies, areas already delineated by an administering agencies.
 Being able to easily discover, select and retrieve these geographies